Serge-Savitchev/DataManager/DataManagerAPI.PostgresDB/README.md

 Connection strings for PostgreSQL batabase are defined in appsettings.*.json files of main application.

 ***Note**.
-It depends on DataManagerAPI.SQLServerDB project because requests to database via Entity Framework are the same and its are implementated in DataManagerAPI.SQLServerDB project.*
+It depends on DataManagerAPI.SQLServerDB project because requests to database via Entity Framework are the same and its are implemented in DataManagerAPI.SQLServerDB project.*